Video: Footage of Paul Pelosi attack released

 Warning: Graphic and explicit video

-SAN FRANCISCO (KRON) — Footage of the attack on former House Speaker Nancy Pelosi’s husband Paul Pelosi was released Friday morning.
+SAN FRANCISCO (KRON) — Video footage of the attack on former House Speaker Nancy Pelosi’s husband, Paul Pelosi, was released by a judge Friday morning.
+The footage includes a San Francisco Police Department officer’s body camera, Paul Pelosi’s 911 call for help, David DePape’s confession tape, and home surveillance video showing DePape breaking into the Pelosi home.

-Body cam footage shows the San Francisco police officer walking up to the door.
-The suspect David DePape and Pelosi answer the door.
-DePape is holding a hammer as well as Pelosi’s arm.
-Pelosi also seems to have a hand on the hammer.
+Body camera footage shows two San Francisco police officers walking up to the front door of the Pelosi house minutes after Paul Pelosi called 911.
+The attempted murder suspect, David DePape, and Paul Pelosi answer the door.
+DePape is holding a hammer and gripping Mr. Pelosi’s arm.
+Paul Pelosi also has his hand on the hammer.

-Pelosi then lets go of the hammer and tries to move away from DePape before DePape swings the hammer at Pelosi.
+Paul Pelosi lets go of the hammer and tries to move away from DePape before DePape swings the hammer.
 Police enter the home and tackle DePape to the ground.

-Pelosi can be seen lying on the ground seemingly unconscious while police gain control of DePape.
+Mr. Pelosi can be seen lying on the ground seemingly unconscious while police gain control of DePape and the hammer.
+Police then call for backup and paramedics.

 The security footage of the patio outside Pelosi’s home shows DePape walking around the backyard looking through a backpack.
 He ends up taking what looks like a hammer and putting on a pair of gloves before approaching the home and smashing the window.